UpcomingIn Person

 Professor at University of Hamburg

-Saskia Lettmaier is a Professor at the University of Hamburg, specializing in the intersection of madness, marriage, and governance, particularly the Lunatic’s Marriage Act of 1742.
+Saskia Lettmaier is a Professor at the University of Hamburg, researching the Lunatic’s Marriage Act (1742) and its implications on madness, marriage, and governance.

 Udita Ghosh